Damien Foundation Nigeria

 “When Waris got sick we had literally no idea what to do”, says his uncle.
 “The traditional healer gave him a drink to stop him coughing and said that the symptoms would eventually pass.
 But Waris got sicker and weaker by the day.
 After a while he couldn't walk or sit up; he begged us to release him from his pain.
 Had the volunteer from Damien Foundation not told us to take him to the tuberculosis clinic, Waris would not be here now.”

 Nigeria has one of the lowest detection rates in the world.
-Of every 100 new cases of tuberculosis a year, only 17 are detected and treated.
-Children under 15 account for just 6% of annual TB cases; far lower than we might expect in a country where 44% of the population are children.
+Of every 100 new cases of tuberculosis a year, only 25 are detected and treated.
+14% of persons affected by tuberculosis are children aged under 15.

 It is for this reason that Damien Foundation has set itself the task of providing local populations with more information, especially in areas where the difficulties are at their most acute.
 And it works with local partner organisations to this end.
 But knowledge is in equally short supply among medical personnel and relief workers.
 This is why Damien Foundation offers training in schools and universities for the doctors and nurses of the future.
 More knowhow is much needed in the areas of data management and detection and treatment of multi-drug resistant tuberculosis.

 PHOTOS: Tim Dirven @T.Dirven for Damien Foundation